mo-mar/kanban-board/README.md

 - Run `npm install`.

 - Start using the board!
-All your items will be saved localStorage.
+All your items will be saved to localStorage.